 Unfortunately the suspension of disbelief is downright impossible when the audience is presented with a scenario where Mirren is having a burger and drinking a Budweiser.
 As good as this commercial is, it would be better if she was eating fettuccine alfredo and drinking Kronenbourg Blanc.

-Analysis: There's nothing more relatable about the story of a man who builds a powerful friendship with a marmot only to realize his feelings go a bit further than bromance.
+Analysis: There's nothing more relatable than the story of a man who builds a powerful friendship with a marmot only to realize his feelings go a bit further than bromance.
 When he finds the courage to make a move, his marmot buddy just doesn't feel the same way.

 Say what you want about this story idea, but the narrative arc is tight and it's nothing if not memorable.
 It is pretty hard to see how this compels anyone to by buy any outdoor wear, but it should have people thinking about marmots; perhaps in an entirely different way.